top of page

 Ocean Current Energy

 The Gulf Stream presents significant potential for marine energy due to its persistent strength and proximity to the U.S. coast.
-This study advances understanding of the ocean current energy by employing a high-resolution, long-term ocean model to capture the spatiotemporal variability of the Gulf Stream and its influence on energy availability.
+This study advances understanding of the ocean current energy by employing a high-resolution, long-term ocean model to accurately simulate the spatiotemporal variability of the Gulf Stream and its influence on energy availability.
 By focusing on two key regions (off the coasts of North Carolina and Florida), it reveals how regional differences in Gulf Stream structure and dynamics result in distinct energy characteristics, offering valuable insights for optimal site selection and system design.
 Details are available in this paper.
 This work is being further advanced to incorporate turbine feedback and assess the effects of energy extraction on flow dynamics.

 Ocean